Mackay & Sons History starting with the original founder John Mackay

 1986 With work mounting, and new advances in equipment John bought another 3 axle trailer from Modern Transport.
 This state of the art Trailer had the capability of raising up to 2.4m and having double acting cylinder’s making it able to lift wheels individually to raise over obstacles like holes or banks.

-1987-1989 With an extensive fleet and no shortfall of work, the Business exploded and John looked for new equipment to make the job easier.
-Safety and always wanting to deliver the best to his clients was always being on John’s mind.
+1987-1989 With an extensive fleet and no shortfall of work, the business exploded and John looked for new equipment to make the job easier and safer always wanting to deliver the best to his clients was foremost on John’s mind.

-1988 John’s Daughter, Debbie started work in the Business.
-John now had all his children, Bob, Debbie and John working in the Business.
-John can finally stop hand writing all his quotes and contracts now he would use a Dictating machine and Debbie typed the quotes.
-These quotes were sent out weekly.
+1988 John’s daughter, Debbie started work in the business.
+John now had all his children, Bob, Debbie and John working in the business.
+John can finally stop hand writing all his quotes and contracts now he would use a dictating machine and Debbie typed the quotes and they were sent out weekly.
 Debbie left the family business in 1991.

 1991-1995 with a steerable trailer John continues to do jobs people say are impossible and the business grows as does John’s reputation.